HyperEnclave/atc22-ae/README.md

 2. Launch RustMonitor to deprivilege Linux to the guest mode:

-    ```bash
+    ```console
     $ cd host
     $ ./launch_hyperenclave.sh binaries/rust_monitor_sme.elf binaries/hyper_enclave_5.3.0-28-generic.ko
     dev.hyper_enclave.enabled = 1
     ```

     Make sure the suffix of the kernel module matches your kernel version, and SME is available and enabled by your BIOS.
-If your platform does not support SME, your can use the no-SME version of RustMonitor binary `rust_monitor_no_sme.elf`.
+If your platform does not support SME, you can use the no-SME version of RustMonitor binary `rust_monitor_no_sme.elf`.

     If the above command returns and `dmesg` outputs the following information without errors, RustMonitor launched successfully:

-    ```bash
+    ```console
     $ dmesg
     [534307.259883] memmap range: [0x100000000-0x27fffffff], 0x180000000
     [534307.266689] hypervisor size: 0x0
     [534307.270477] SME mask: [0x800000000000]
-    [534307.283461] jailhouse_cmd_enable
+    [534307.283461] hyperenclave_cmd_enable
     [534307.288956] SME mask: [0x800000000000]
     [534307.293249] hypervisor size: 0x80000000
     [534307.606589] config_size: 1290